cloudmesh-community/fa19-516-150/datacenter.md

 ## E.Datacenter.3

- I live in Bloomington(woodbridge apartments) in a town house I travel around 40 miles a week (through campus bus shuttle) I do not have my own vehicle
+ Currently reside in Bloomington(woodbridge apartments) in a town house Travelling around 40 miles a week (through campus bus shuttle) Do not have my own vehicle
- I usually take one long flight, once a year
+ Will usually take one long flight, once a year
  My carbon foot-print turns out to be around 9165 lbs.

 A carbon foot-print has been created and has been addded to the file [file](https://docs.google.com/spreadsheets/d/1gh869zfjA4sVxL8-ga0af2_HLTTuOoD1IReuRSrbq4I/edit#gid=314181983)